 - In some cases, a judge may consider the preferences of the child

 At E. Evan Cope, PLLC in Murfreesboro, our child custody attorney is experienced in handling some of the most complex child custody matters and will work diligently on your behalf to protect your parental rights.

 Of course, child custody is always a complicated matter, but certain factors and make such cases particularly complex.
-To overcome such complexities, you must hire an attorney with extensive experience in handling such matters.
+To overcome such complexities, you must hire a child custody attorney in Murfreesboro with extensive experience in handling such matters.

 Below are some of the most common complex child custody issues parents may encounter in a dispute:

 - Neglect and domestic violence

 - Violations of a court order